 - About Yourself

-Let’s go through each of these sections …
+Let’s now go through each of these options below …

 Main Profile Section

-As explained previously, you can always access your profile screen by clicking on the “Howdy, User Name” section, which is displayed on the top right hand side of the screen, and selecting “Edit My Profile” from the drop-down menu, or selecting Users > Your Profile using the dashboard navigation menu.
+As we’ve already mentioned, you can access your profile by clicking on the “Howdy, User Name” section at the very top right hand corner of your dashboard and selecting “Edit My Profile” from the drop-down menu, or selecting Users > Your Profile from the main navigation menu.

 Profile > Personal Options